 The CU Public Interest Internship Experience (PIIE) Program was established in 2006 to connect students interested in civic engagement with paid summer internships at non-profits and government agencies.
 PIIE was the first of its kind among public universities in the nation and has become increasingly competitive since its first summer.
-Now on its 13th anniversary, PIIE has provided over 100 internships in fields ranging from animal welfare to education, health, law, sustainability, and more.
+Now on its 13th anniversary, PIIE has provided more than 100 internships in fields ranging from animal welfare to education, health, law, sustainability and more.

 To find out more about the program, please review the requirements and process listed below.